Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 NSW Government Bulletin: When does a hypothetical land use lead to actual compensation after a compulsory acquisition?

-#Government, #Property, Planning & Development, #Compulsory Acquisition
+#Government, #Property & Development, #Compulsory Acquisition

 Two recent cases before the Land and Environment Court demonstrate that the potential use of an acquired land must be established with factual evidence when disputing the compensation in a compulsory acquisition.